FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

 ### JS libraries for HTML5 web browser

 It is possible to embed a HybridOS app in a HTML5 webpage.
-To run the HybridOS app in a web browser, you need import the HybridOS JavaScript libraries and the CSS files.
+To run the HybridOS app in a web browser, you need to import the HybridOS JavaScript libraries and the CSS files.

 The JS libraries including:

-  * hybrid.js: The core JavaScript library to translate HVML to HTML.
+  * hybrid.js: The core JavaScript library which parses HVML.
-  * hybrid.css: the core CSS which defines the default style of HVML.
+  * hybrid.css: The core CSS which defines the default style of HVML.
+  * mqtt.js: The JavaScript library for MQTT client.
+  * coap.js: The JavaScript library for CoAP client.

 ## Cloud Side

-### Distributed MQTT Broker

-### Identity Authentication
+We plan to address some of the common problems of IoT in the cloud computing environment by providing some new cloud services.

+  * Device certification and registration.
+This service can judge whether a specific device is genuine or not, and provides the registration and active statistics of the devices.
+  * Online firmware upgrade.
+This service provides CDN distribution, download, and upgrade of the firmware for your device.
+  * Online upgrade of an app or service.
+This service provides the online upgrade of a HybridOS app or service.
+It is somehow similar to the app store of smartphone.
+  * MQTT service.
+This service providing a ready-to-use MQTT server.
+  * Identity authentication service.
+This service provides a security implementation to bind a HybridOS device with a client app.
+    It can also verify that an access request from an client to a centain device is validity.

+In fact, some cloud services listed above are already very common on smartphones.
+But they are basically provided by the smartphone manufacturers and are not open.
+By using the services provided by HybridOS, developers can easily implement these features for their IoT applications without having to develop and maintain them themselves.

+The HybridOS Security Service which runs on device side works closely with the cloud services above to ensure the security of your IoT application.

+On the cloud side, the identity authentication mechanisms is based on blockchain technology in order to avoid hijacking device by cracker.

+In the future, we will provide serverless computing on the cloud side.

 [Beijing FMSoft Technologies Co., Ltd.]: http://www.fmsoft.cn
 [FMSoft Technologies]: http://www.fmsoft.cn